teremterem/django_url_shortener/README.md

 ```
 docker-compose build
 ```

-This is necessary when, for ex., dependencies are changed in Pipfile and Pipfile.lock.
+One example of when rebuilding Docker would be necessary is after dependencies were changed in Pipfile and Pipfile.lock

 ## Choices made